-->

 THE STORY:

-To his estranged sons', Mitch and Steve (Brian Haley and Brian Howe): he becomes a stubborn old fool that needs taking care of.
-To his padre, Father Janovich (Christopher Carley): he becomes a surly old cuss that needs to confess his sins.
-And to the Lor family: he becomes their miserable next door neighbour that has a great-great car.
+To his estranged sons, Mitch and Steve (Brian Haley and Brian Howe), Walt is a stubborn old fool who needs taking care of.
+His padre, Father Janovich (Christopher Carley), on the other hand, sees him as a surly ex-army vet who needs to confess his sins.
+And as for the Lor family?
+Walt is nothing more than their miserable next-door neighbour with a really great car.

-Well, admittedly, that's what the Lor's think about Walt at first.
-But when he inadvertently saves their youngest son, Thao (Bee Vang), from a gang of gooks, before inadvertently saving their eldest daughter, Sue (Ahney Her), from some spades a day or so later, they think he's their 'urban white saviour'.
+Well, that's what the Lor's think about Walt when they're first introduced to him.
+But after a while, their opinions gradually change when he saves two members of their family.
+Initially, he saves the youngest son, Thao (Bee Vang), from a gang of gooks, and then a day or so later, he saves the eldest daughter, Sue (Ahney Her), from a gang of spades.

-Yeah.
-Straight up.
-Day after day the Lor's ply him with presents and exotic foods fit for Dirty Harry himself.
-Furthermore, when it is revealed to them that Thao tried to steal Walt's car following his gook attack, Thao is then forced to run errands for Walt for a whole week.
+To thank him for his good deeds, the Lor family ply Walt with presents and exotic foods fit for Dirty Harry himself.
+Then, when it is revealed to them that Thao tried to steal Walt's car following his gook attack, Thao is forced to run errands for Walt for a whole week.

 THE REVIEW: